Leo-nova/Project-Arken/Cognito/underground/back-alley/readme.md

 ## 🚪 How to Use
 1. Pick your poison.
 2. Copy the persona file.
-3. Drop it into your LLM.
+3. Drop it into your LLM like GPT-4o.
 4. Brace for hallucination party.

 ---